reactiflux/reactiflux.com/pages/transcripts/jeroen-ransijn.md

 ---

-**Q:**  Which React or Javascript patterns  were critical and important in building Evergreen and how did you learn them—resources you used etc? – MihailZverev
+<a name="react-javascript-patterns-critical-important" href="#react-javascript-patterns-critical-important">#</a> **Q:**  Which React or Javascript patterns  were critical and important in building Evergreen and how did you learn them—resources you used etc? – MihailZverev

 **A:** This is a great question, and I am coming back to a previous answer.
 The most important patterns and conventions come straight out of other design systems.
 That is by far the best way to do something, learn and remix other similar products or tools.
 They are literally facing the same problems as you are.
 A tutorial or course is only going to take you so far, and often is very surface level.

 ---

-**Q:** What do you think about Storybook, can you tell us how you use it, and how we could make it better for you and your team? – Norbert
+<a name="think-storybook-tell-us-use" href="#think-storybook-tell-us-use">#</a> **Q:** What do you think about Storybook, can you tell us how you use it, and how we could make it better for you and your team? – Norbert

 **A:** I have quite some opinions on this at this point!
 But first of all, Storybook is amazing, and is a great tool to start building design systems or UI tools.
 It really started a new way of thinking about building tools in isolation.